 In these videos, NMIN Research Leaders introduce the Network’s three thematic research areas

 The projects in NMIN’s Research Themes are supported by two Core Facilities:

 The Translational NanoMedicines Formulation and Characterization Core Facility (NanoCore) facilitates NMIN’s vision of translating nanomedicines to the clinic by providing state-of-the-art nanoparticle formulations and a standardized nanomedicines characterization service to enable potent therapies that can be readily manufactured.
 Read more

 The Preclinical, Scale-up Manufacturing & Project Management Core Facility (PharmaCore) supports in vitro and in vivo studies as well as scale-up, stability testing and manufacturing needs to help exemplify commercial potential.
 PharmaCore helps identify the best potential nanomedicines for commercial development, facilitates collaboration and helps with the formation of companies.
 Read more

-These projects and SIs, hosted at six research centres across Canada, span a range of technologies (from neutrophil encapsulation to LNP systems) applied to a range of illnesses (from cancer to diabetes and eye disease).
+These projects and SIs, hosted at seven research centres across Canada, span a range of technologies (from neutrophil encapsulation to LNP systems) applied to a range of illnesses (from cancer to diabetes and eye disease).